rust-lang/book/src/ch16-02-message-passing.md

 multiple *sending* ends of a channel, but only one *receiving* end.

 `mpsc::channel` returns a tuple: the first element is the sending end, the second element is the receiving end.
+Here, we're using a `let` statement with a pattern that destructures the tuples; we'll be discussing the use of patterns in `let` statements and destructuring in Chapter 18.

 For historical reasons, many people use `rx` and `tx` to abbreviate 'transmitter' and 'receiver', and so those are the names we're using for the variables bound to each end.

 The `tx` end has one useful method: `send`.
 In our example, we send a `String` down the channel.
 Doing this returns a `Result<T, E>` type, because if the